The Role Of The Family In Italian Culture: A Unique Perspective

 Traditional Responsibilities Of The Family In Italian Culture

 Family is the primary support system for the elderly and the infirm.
 The family is responsible for caring for all members, including the children who are not at home.
 The family is also responsible for preserving traditional Italian values and culture.
-Plus, the family plays an important role in integrating new members into the community.
+Plus, the family is important in integrating new members into the community.

 How Does Italian Family Culture Compare With Other Cultures?